Reporting your Carbon Emissions – Guidance for Regularly Funded Organisations

 – Travel (business travel, artist travel, touring)

-During the first year of carbon reporting, you will spend most of your time defining the scope of your activities and answering questions such as: Where do the boundaries of a company’s activities lie?
+When you begin reporting carbon emissions, you will spend time defining the scope of your activities and answering questions such as: Where do the boundaries of a company’s activities lie?
 This is an important process to profile your organisation’s carbon emissions, and will serve as the foundation of your reporting year on year.

 How can information on your carbon emissions help you?